gzeped/Flixter/README.md

 "https://imgur.com/xpzSjhj"<br>

 ### Notes
-Describe any challenges encountered while building the app.<br>

 I could not get any images on the emulator.
 I asked for help on the slack and recieved some advice on how to resolve the issue from the TA's.
 Also, the scrolling of the images is very slow.
 I beleive it is becuase my machine does not have enough RAM to run a lot of things at once.
 I will look into getting rid of some background processes so my emulator can run smoothly.